djbrieck/brieckspro/content/posts/velocityMicro-z87-deluxe-pc/index.md

 After receiving the system I was able to confirm the Case was manufactured by Lian Li so this is a real deal high quality aluminum case.

 - Also as added bonus the system came with a high-end LG Blu-ray reading / burner drive installed.

+- Very impressed with Velocity Micro, the system used quality parts and was well put together, and they still helped me get the parts I needed on something over 11 years old.

 ## Fixes needed to get started using this as my primary system